 Q. How many sessions will I require?

 A: The number of sessions that you will require depends on the complexity and nature of your situation.
-On average, the number of sessions required are between 6 to 15 sessions, again dependent on the complexity of the issues being treated.
-However, a simple issue may only require 2 to 4 sessions.
+On average, the number of sessions required are between 6 to 15 sessions, again dependent on what you are currently experiencing and seeking treatment for.
+A clearer understanding can be sought and discussed at the initial session.

 Q:I am a Christian and I am looking for a psychologist who is also a Christian?